microsoft/botframework-solutions/docs/virtual-assistant/README.md

 Name | Description |
 :---:  | -------------
 [Overview](../skills/README.md) | A broad set of common capabilities exist which today, which require each developer to build themselves.
 Our Virtual Assistant solution includes a new Skill capability enabling new capabilities to be plugged into an Virtual Assistant through configuration only and provide an authentication mechanism for Skills to request tokens for down-stream activities.
-[Custom Skill Enablement](./skillenablement.md) | The Skill Template provides an out-of-the-box basic Skill and unit test project, which can be customized to a new scenario. |
+[Create a New Skil](../skills/create.md) | The Skill Template provides an out-of-the-box basic Skill and unit test project, which can be customized to a new scenario. |
 [Calendar Skill](../skills/productivity-calendar.md) | The *preview* Skill provides a comprehensive language model for common calendar related activities, The Skill is currently integrated into Microsoft Graph (Office 365/Outlook.com) and Google APIs.
 [Email Skill](../skills/productivity-email.md) | The *preview* Skill provides a comprehensive language model for common email related activities, The Skill is currently integrated into Microsoft Graph (Office 365/Outlook.com) and Google APIs.
 [ToDo Skill](../skills/productivity-todo.md) | The *preview* Skill provides a comprehensive language model for common task related activities, The Skill is currently integrated into Microsoft Graph (outlookTask) and Google APIs.